Wawona Hotel: Amenities

 Most of the Wawona Hotel's 104 guestrooms open onto one of the hotel's deep verandas, which wrap around the first and second floors; they have open views of the gardened and natural landscapes.
-The hotel includes six historically distinctive buildings, built between 1876 and 1916.
 The rooms are furnished with antiques, period pieces, and vintage elements, and have no telephones or televisions in them.
 Outdoor recreation choices include quiet nature walks or scenic drives, and when snow arrives, nearby cross-country and downhill skiing and snowshoe routes.